 The scheme has been divided in 3 stages up to Statutory Planning Approvals:

-- Stage 1 – Research and Data Collection (current status: ongoing)
+Stage 1 – Research and Data Collection (current status: completed)

-- Stage 2 – Assessment of Route Options and Identification of Preferred Route; and,
+Stage 2 – Assessment of Route Options and Identification of Preferred Route; and, (on Hold)

 Regular updates will be provided over the next two years as this project progresses.